cloudposse/packages/docs/targets.md

-opa                       0.27.1     An open source project to policy-enable your service. pack                      0.18.0     Create cloud native Buildpacks packer                    1.7.1      Packer is a tool for creating identical machine images for multiple platforms from a single source configuration. pandoc                    2.11.4     Universal markup converter pgmetrics                 1.10.5     Postgres metrics pluto                     4.0.6      A cli tool to help discover deprecated apiVersions in Kubernetes popeye                    0.9.0      A Kubernetes cluster resource sanitizer promtool                  2.26.0     Prometheus CLI tool rakkess                   0.4.7      Review Access - kubectl plugin to show an access matrix for all available resources rancher                   2.4.10     Rancher CLI rbac-lookup               0.6.3      Find Kubernetes roles and cluster roles bound to any user, service account, or group name.
+opa                       0.27.1     An open source project to policy-enable your service. pack                      0.18.0     Create cloud native Buildpacks packer                    1.7.1      Packer is a tool for creating identical machine images for multiple platforms from a single source configuration. pandoc                    2.13       Universal markup converter pgmetrics                 1.10.5     Postgres metrics pluto                     4.0.6      A cli tool to help discover deprecated apiVersions in Kubernetes popeye                    0.9.0      A Kubernetes cluster resource sanitizer promtool                  2.26.0     Prometheus CLI tool rainbow                   1.1.1      Tasty rainbows for your terminal! (lolcat clone) rakkess                   0.4.7      Review Access - kubectl plugin to show an access matrix for all available resources rancher                   2.4.10     Rancher CLI rbac-lookup               0.6.3      Find Kubernetes roles and cluster roles bound to any user, service account, or group name.